-Adolescence is a transition period in life between childhood and adulthood.
-As a part of growth mechanism, the body undergoes a lot of changes physically as well as psychologically.
-Puberty commences the sexual maturity in adolescents.
-Hormones play a major role during this period.
-The reproductive phase in boys and girls are different.
-Let’s go through a reproductive phase, menstrual cycle and reproductive health in details.
+Adolescence is a period of transition in life from childhood to adulthood.
+The body experiences a lot of changes as part of the growth mechanism, both physically and psychologically.
+In adolescents, sexual maturity sets in with puberty.
+During this period, hormones play a pivotal role.
+Reproductive phase in both boys and girls varies.
+Let’s go through the reproductive phase, menstrual cycle and reproductive health in details.

 Reproductive Phase: Menstrual Cycle

-In a girl, reproductive phase emerges from the age of 10 to 15 when she attains the puberty.
-When puberty arrives eggs in ovaries starts to mature.
-One of the ovaries releases the matured ovum in every 28 to 30 days.
-This is called ovulation.
-The uterus becomes thicker and prepares itself for implantation.
-If the egg fuses with the sperm it becomes fertilized.
-The fertilized egg (egg fused with sperm) leads to pregnancy.
-Contrary to this, unfertilized egg leads to shedding of uterus walls and causes bleeding in women.
-This bleeding phase is called menstruation.
-The first menstrual flow is named as menarche.
-By the age of 50 years, menstrual cycle stops forever and is marked as menopause.
-The time interval from one menstrual cycle to another can vary from 28 to 30 days.
+The reproductive phase in a girl is observed from the age of 10 to 15 which is when puberty is attained.
+At this stage, the eggs in the ovaries begin to mature.
+A matured ovum is released from one of the ovaries in every 28 – 30 days and is known as ovulation.
+The lining of the uterus turns thicker and readies itself to implant.
+Fertilization takes place if the sperm unites with the egg, leading to pregnancy.
+In the event of no fertilization taking place, the lining of the uterus sheds leading to bleeding hence, menstruation.
+The first menstrual flow is known as menarche.
+The menstrual cycle ceases by the age of 50 years, stops forever and is referred to as menopause.
+The time interval from one menstrual cycle to another may vary from 28 to 30 days.

 This stage in women is as a result of a few hormones and sex hormones.
 Fluctuation in the levels of these hormones can alter the ovulation day.
 Hormonal imbalance can lead to irregular menses.